keycloakify/keycloakify-starter/README.md

 If you are only looking to create a Keycloak theme (and not a Keycloak theme and an App that share the same codebase) there are a lot of things that you can remove from this starter: [Please read this section of the README](#standalone-keycloak-theme).

 > ❗️ WARNING ❗️: Don't waste time trying to port this setup to [Vite](https://vitejs.dev/).
-> Vite support is comming in a matter of hours!
+> Vite support is comming in a matter of days.
+There will be a comprehensive migration guide.

 # Quick start